 Here's a grammar quiz on solely third and mixed conditional clauses together.
 They have very close uses and forms.
 After a grammar presentation, this PDF worksheet is excellent to consolidate both clauses in a meaningful context.
 All questions focus on the main differences between the two clauses and they are explained well in the feedback notes.

 What should be considered as a signal to choose between Third and Mixed conditional clauses?

 I think the completion of both clauses in the past is the most critical aspect of choosing third conditional forms.
-Both parts of the third conditionals refer to the past, which contradicts with mixed conditionals as at least one part should refer to present in mixed types.
-Also, inferring the counterfactual present possibility aspect in mixed clauses will help students deciding on the correct option in the grammar quiz.
+Both parts of the third conditionals refer to the past, which contradicts mixed conditionals as at least one part should refer to the present in mixed types.
+Also, inferring the counterfactual present possibility aspect in mixed clauses will help students decide on the correct option in the grammar quiz.

 There's also an online version of this material.